 What do you ask in a lead qualification survey?
-Surveys are a window into your prospects’ and customers’ mind.
-A well-designed survey can lend insight into a decision-makers thoughts and how he or she will approach a purchase.
-The survey can even delve into importance of specific criteria when choosing a product or service.
+Surveys are a window into your prospects’ and customers’ minds.
+A well-designed survey can lend insight into decision-makers thoughts and how he or she will approach a purchase.
+The survey can even delve into the importance of specific criteria when choosing a product or service.

 The questionnaire can also cover preferred marketing channels and message testing among your key prospects.
 You’ll find out where they spend their time (social media, blogs, websites, trade shows, etc.) and what messages work best to generate interest.

 A lead qualification survey company can work with you as a strategic partner to gather these insights to help you drive customized sales approaches.